 There are certain topics on Pinterest that do really well, others not so much.
 If you want to grow traffic quickly, you have to stick to popular topics and write a helpful post that solves people’s problems.

-I’m not saying you can’t write about anything.
+I’m not saying you can’t write about anything you like.
 That’s up to you.
-But it will take longer to grow your blog.
+But it’s not the best approach if you want to grow your blog.

 Create Eye-Catching Pins